imteekay/machine-learning-research/machine-learning.md

 - **Encoding Categorical Variables**: Converting categorical data into numerical form (e.g., one-hot encoding, label encoding).
 - **Handling Outliers**: Removing or transforming extreme values that may distort the model.
 - **Splitting Data**: Dividing data into training, validation, and test sets.

+### Scaling

+- Use separate scalers for X and Y
+  - X and Y have different distributions (different scales and meanings)

 ### Data Leakage